zombiezen/terraform-google-hugo-site/README.md

     steps in [Cloning Repositories][Cloud Source Repository cloning] to get your SSH key set up.

-10. Run `git push -u origin master` to deploy your website.
+10. Run `git push -u origin main` to deploy your website.
 Enjoy!

 You may also want to [connect a custom domain][].